statamic-rad-pack/runway/docs/resources.md

 ];
 ```

-To define a resource, add an item to the `resources` array like so:
+There three steps to defining a Runway Resource: first you need to add it to Runway's `resources` array like so:

 ```php
 'resources' => [